hystericcole/scortch/README.md

 Converting this method to use < instead of <=> will give up one optimization for handling descending runs that contain equal elements.
 Without the optimization, equal elements will end descending runs to preserve stability.

+### quadSort (stable)
+Similar to merge sort with optimized four element sort that merges four segments at a time instead of two.
+Ported from scandum/quadsort repository.

 ### heapSort (unstable, in place)
 Classic heap sort where elements are organized into a tree structure then pulled from the tree in order.